jaywhtlw45/115-term-project/README.md

 ### Operating System
 PREFFERED OS: Linux or MacOs

 Note that the experiments were done using Linux, which is the preferred operating system for running the algorithms.
-We noticed that Quick Sort, Couting Sort, and TwoSum do not run on Windows 11.
+We noticed that Quick Sort, Counting Sort, and TwoSum do not run on Windows 11.
 All files will run on Linux and MacOS.

 ## Executable Shortcuts